sammhansen/threat-evaluation/README.md

       python -m venv venv

-- If you are got into a dev shell with the shell.nix, use this to create a virtual environment

-      virtualvenv venv
+- Activate the virtual environment depending on what shell you are using for bash

+      source ./venv/bin/activate

+    for powershell

+      ./Activate.ps1

 - Install all dependencies